Frequently Asked Questions

 Scooter

-Nowadays there are so many different types of wheelchairs and wheeled devices and the skill set of the user, a paved route listed as accessible might be too restrictive for most, especially outdoors.
+Nowadays there are so many different types of wheeled devices and the skill set of the user, a paved route listed as accessible might be too restrictive for most, especially outdoors.
+If you do require paved routes, you can indicate that within any of the mobility groups.

 Exploryst will provide as much information as possible to help you make the best decision for yourself and your family.